banekondic1996/BigHard/README.md

-Project for personal linux distro
+Project for personal linux distro, all files are in dev branch.
+This is not ready yet....

 **Apps:** <br>